 - Proof of your current green card status

 - Proof of your current marital status, including all marriages, divorces or relevant death certificates

 - Application fee, which can be paid via check, money order or credit card and is generally $725 (nonrefundable) (You may be eligible for free or reduced fee, so check with an attorney!)

-Depending on your circumstances, you may also need to provide documentation of military service, medical disabilities, and any application fee reduction or waiver you are requesting.
+Depending on your circumstances, you may also need to provide documentation of military service, medical disabilities, criminal history, and any application fee reduction or waiver you are requesting.
 Many of these same documents will be needed at your in-person interview and testing.
 You can also request that your immigration attorney be present during these proceedings if you wish.